 Next on our list is New Braunfels, Texas.
 This is in one of the fastest-growing areas of the entire country, but there’s a TON of unique places to stay, eat, and play.
 The city is located on Interstate 35 between Austin and San Antonio.
 You’ve got the amenities of a larger city that still has a small town feel.

-You’ll have a hard time not finding romantic places to eat and sleep.
+You’ll have a hard time not finding romantic things to do in New Braunfels.
 If you want to up the adventure a little bit, you can even stay INSIDE a waterpark at the unique Schlitterbahn.

 Both Gruene and New Braunfels are home to charming B&Bs and historic hotels.
 Faust Hotel and Brewing Company is located just a couple of blocks from the courthouse square.
-An historic hotel built in 1929, the guest suites feature Art Deco design with current amenities.
-In the late-90s, they added a brewery, full restaurant, and biergarten.
+A historic hotel built in 1929, the guest suites feature Art Deco design with current amenities.
+In the late-90s, they added a brewery, full restaurant, and Biergarten.

 Transport back in time at the really cool Stars and Stripes Drive-In Theatre for some good make-out sessions during a movie.
 That’s quite a way to feel young again.